 RELATIONSHIPS IMPACTED BY ADDICTION

 Sharing life with someone struggling with addiction is a unique challenge regardless of the particular addiction.
 If you are a family member or an intimate partner of someone with an addiction problem, you have likely experienced the chaos, confusion, fear, hopelessness, and anger caused by another’s addiction.
-Perhaps you are looking for help in addressing your loved one’s addiction.
-You may be in need of support to manage the upheaval that addiction brings.
-Or you may want support as you and your loved one move forward once an addiction problem has been identified.
+You may be in need of support to address the addiction and manage the upheaval it brings.
+Or you may want help as you and your loved one move forward once an addiction problem has been identified.

 Therapy can provide the opportunity to bring awareness and understanding to a difficult situation.
-It may help you address your own emotional and relational needs.
 It can help you set healthier boundaries while enabling you to build a supportive relationship with your loved one.
 Therapy can also help you rebuild trust and connection with your loved one as they move forward in their recovery.